parklab/MSIprofiler/README.md

 - Compare the distribution of MS lengths (i.e. read length distributions) in the normal and tumor/case samples using the Kolmogorov-Smirnov test.

 To calculate haplotype-specific MSI, the parameter "mode" needs to be set to 'both' or 'phased'.

+The bed files containing the heterozygous SNPs in 0-based coordinates need to have the following columns: chr, start, end, ref and alt.
+For instance, an entry would look like:
+7	20607	20608	A	G

 ## Detection of MSI (unphased) by comparing read-length distributions across both alleles